 You can meet gamers locally and worldwide, chat about your favorite games, connect, and plan a game or date night.
 It’s free to use the app, but you can upgrade to Kippo Infinity for $10 per month to enjoy unlimited DMs and utilize seven cards in your profile instead of three.
 As well as dating, the app has spawned thousands of friendships, with gamers searching for teammates and guild members through the app — so, if you’re a gamer, this is a great app to download even if you’re not searching for your soulmate.

-It’s worth noting that Kippo sadly isn’t available in the U.K., so if you’re reading this and you live there, you’ll need to choose one of our other apps to boost your dating life instead.
+It’s worth noting that Kippo isn’t available in the U.K., so if you’re reading this and you live there, you’ll need to choose one of our other apps to boost your dating life instead.

-HER is the largest and most popular free dating app in the world for LGBTQ women, with over five million users worldwide.
+HER is the largest and most popular free dating app in the world for LGBTQ women, with over six million users worldwide.
 You’ll need to use your Facebook or Instagram account to sign up, after which you can view other verified users both locally and around the world.
 The app isn’t just about finding a date or your perfect match, though — there are informative articles about LGBTQ issues, queer events local to you, and a community to be part of, so you can make friends with like-minded women who believe in LGBTQ+ equality and empowerment.
 To match with another user, just like their photos — if the interest is mutual, the app connects you so you can chat.

 HER also hosts social meets and parties in 15 cities worldwide (like London, New York, and Los Angeles).
 Although there might not be much happening right now due to the pandemic, you can find out when the next event is by downloading the app, and you can also get discounts on tickets.